 Creative Entrepreneurship Workshops bridge the gap between artistic practice and the economic realities of sustaining a career in the arts.
-Designed for early- and mid-career artists in Southeast Michigan, this program offers practical, peer-led learning to help build sustainable creative careers.
+Designed for early- and mid-career artists in Southeast Michigan, these hands-on programs offer practical, peer-led learning to help build sustainable creative careers.
 Each program track consists of three weekly sessions that explore essential skills and strategies for artists and creatives.
 Participants may attend any sessions of interest—previous attendance is not required.

 Earned income helps us sustain free and low cost programs for all artists, without the restriction of financial barriers.
-We offer a pay-what-you-can model, with a suggested contribution of $15 per session.
-No one is turned away for lack of funds and DAM members attend for free.
+We offer a pay-what-you-can model and no one is turned away for lack of funds.
+These workshops are free for DAM members and open to the public with a suggested contribution of $15.
+RSVP is required and spots are limited.

 Become a member and attend all Creative Entrepreneurship Workshops for free!